lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab1-Fundamentals-NoEmojii.md

 ## **Task 1.1: MSI logging**

-In this task we will be looking at MSI files, their logs as well as use Windows Installer to uninstall.
+In this task, we’ll be looking at the MSI files, and their logs as well as using Windows Installer to uninstall.

 Access the Lab environment by either using **Hyper-V** or the **"Remote Desktop Connection Manager"**

-The first Nested virtual machine you'll be working on is the **"London DC"**

->username: `administrator`
-password: `Sophos1985`

 ![](JPG/London%20DC%204.png)

+Logon on London-DC using the following:

+Username: **administrator**

+Password: **Sophos1985**

 1. Open a web browser and navigate to `https://172.16.16.16:4444`

     >**Note:** Proceed through any warnings you receive